What is Rail Corrugation?

 What is it?

-Rail corrugation is a phenomenon which takes place as an irregularity that appears on the running surface of rails.
+Rail Corrugation is an irregularity that appears on the running surface of rails — tangentially, vertically, or axially.

-Corrugations are classed in terms of their wavelength, which is the peak to peak distance.
-Corrugation depth is defined as the distance between a peak and an adjacent valley.
+Corrugations are classified based on wavelength (the distance from peak to peak), while depth is defined as the distance between a peak and its adjacent valley.

-Rail corrugation takes different forms and has been identified in six different types:
+Rail corrugation takes different forms and has been categorized into six types:

 • Heavy Haul